Frequently Asked Questions

 What language should I study?

-As a CLA student you can choose from 29 different modern and ancient languages.
-Generally, the fastest way to complete the second language requirement is to continue studying the language you studied in high school, as you will likely be able to start at the second semester level or higher.
-Spanish, French, and German are the most popular choices for CLA students.
-However, there can be advantages to beginning a new language—such as having smaller class sizes or connecting with your cultural heritage.
+As a CLA student, you can choose from over twenty (20) different modern and ancient languages.
+Students who have continued studying the language they studied in high school will likely be able to start at the second-semester level or higher.
+However, there can be advantages to beginning a new language—such as having smaller class sizes, exploring a new culture, gaining professional skills for your future career, or connecting with your cultural heritage.

 How do I know which class to take?

 If you are starting a new language, then you will take the first-semester course and no placement test is necessary.
-Special note for Spanish: you can only register for Span 1001 with the approval of the Department of Spanish and Portuguese.
+Special note for Spanish: you can only register for Span 1001 with the approval of the Department of Spanish & Portuguese Studies.
 Students who have studied Spanish in high school are not likely to receive departmental approval for this course.

 If you have had more than two years of second language study in high school, you should take a placement test (if available for your language) to determine whether you can begin in a more advanced course.